 HOW TO MAKE CROCK POT PULLED PORK:

 Rinse the pork shoulder and pat dry.
 Rub pork rub all over pork shoulder.
 Sprinkle with salt and pepper and place in your slow cooker.

 Place seasoned pork shoulder in a 6-8 quart oval slow cooker.
 Pour in can of cola and liquid smoke, all around the sides of the pork.

 Or, you can place the meat back in the slow cooker along with the bottle of barbecue sauce and continue to cook for another 20-30 minutes then put it on the warm setting.
 This option is best when serving a crowd.

 CRAVING MORE RECIPES?

 Crock Pot Pulled Pork (+Video)

-- 4-6 pounds pork shoulder roast (or boneless pork loin)
+- 4-6 pounds pork shoulder roast (or pork butt)